[5 Minutes] How to Start Monitoring with Mackerel

 hosts > install agent

-You can also choose from "Amazon Linux," "Ubuntu/Debian," "Microsoft Windows," etc., so
+Other options include "Amazon Linux," "Ubuntu/Debian," and "Microsoft Windows," so

-please select the OS that suits your environment.
+please select the OS that best suits your environment.

 Installing the Mackerel agent (takes 1 minute)